 - Please indicate if you would like a staff member to return your call/email

-Management staff is available to respond to complaints during normal business hours 9:00 a.m. to 5:00 p.m.
-Monday through Friday, however, Airport Operations staff will investigate complaints received after normal business hours and weekends with the airport traffic control tower and forward the information to Management for follow-up.
-Complaints that contain vulgar or threatening language will not be acted upon.
+Management staff is available to respond to reports during normal business hours 9:00 a.m. to 5:00 p.m.
+Monday through Friday, however, Airport Operations staff will investigate reports received after normal business hours and weekends with the airport traffic control tower and forward the information to Management for follow-up.
+Reports that contain vulgar or threatening language will not be acted upon.

 Please be aware that all information submitted will become part of the City’s public records and that Arizona’s Public Records Law, A.R.S. §39-121, et. seq. will require the City to disclose such record and information upon a request for public records.